-Pregnancy Yoga and Birth Preparation Classes, Whitehaven, Cumbria
+Pregnancy Yoga & Birth Preparation Classes in West Cumbria With Clare Cooper

 Suitable from 16 weeks of pregnancy onwards.
 Booking Essential

 For More Details & To Book Call Clare 07906 188 345

 My Pregnancy Yoga and Birth Preparation classes explore how Yoga postures, breathing and meditation can help us to navigate the many changes and challenges which pregnancy brings.

 Postures strengthen and stabilise the body, whilst breathing practices release tension and calm our mind.
 Relaxation and mediation reduces stress, replenishes our energy and are a beautiful way to connect with our growing baby.

 Preparing for labour and birth is an integral part of each class, where ongoing practice of the postures and breathing enables us to approach our baby’s birth feeling excited, prepared and empowered however our labour unfolds.

 Clare is experienced in supporting women preparing for VBAC and has recently had some wonderful feedback as to how the Pregnancy Yoga has supported mums to prepare for and experience VBAC births.